Wixel/TitaniumPHP-Console/README.markdown

 </pre>

-Your custom function files should look like this following:
+Your custom function files should look like the following:

 <pre>